Pitlochry Afforestation SOLD

-An outstanding project in the Heart of the Scottish Highlands located to the west of the Cairngorms National Park.
+An outstanding project in the Heart of the Scottish Highlands located west of the Cairngorms National Park in Scotland.
 The project site itself overlooks the western end of picturesque Loch Rannoch from the northern slopes.
 There are five Golden eagle nesting sites on the craggy mountainsides!

 The project is in a spectacular location.
 There are views to Ben Nevis from the top of the site.
 The new woodland on the slopes of the Meall Gorm hill will join up two existing forests.
 It will create a travel corridor, diverse food source and shelter belt for wildlife.
 The result will be an area of continuous forest on both shores of the western end of Loch Rannoch -- one of the largest freshwater lochs in Scotland.

 The project complements rare vestiges of old-growth Caledonian Forest with a remarkably diverse planting scheme.
 Native trees will be planted in zones as they would naturally occur in a wild forest: Caledonian Scots pine, sessile oak, silver birch, downy birch, rowan, hazel, alder, aspen, goat willow, grey sallow, eared willow and holly.
 The inclusion of oak in the planting scheme is exceptional; as is returning rare mountain aspen to the Scottish Highlands, which will turn a stunning golden colour in autumn.
 In that way, the golden aspen trees will resemble those seen in Yellowstone National Park in the USA.

 The project offers much needed employment for families in the country’s remotest community.
 Highlands employment supported through the project include deer fencing contractors, earthmovers, tree nursery workers, ecologists, foresters, caterers, B&B owners and more.